lukeheath/learn-react/README.md

 Also, *JSX* carries _XHTML_ rules.
 So you have to close all your tags and *if you want to return multiple tags or components, they must have a single parent*.

 I know, it's weird, but easy to work around.
-That's why we have this in our example:
+That's why we have a `<div>` wrapping our components in the example:
 ```
 return (
     <div>